Trulieve Hits Milestone, Opens 50th — And Largest — US Dispensary

 According to the Thursday press release, the newly opened dispensary is located in Daytona Beach, bringing the company's total stores in Florida to 48.

-Located at 812 West International Speedway Boulevard, Trulieve's newest location is one of the company's largest.
+Domiciled at 812 West International Speedway Boulevard, Trulieve's newest location is one of the company's largest.
 It spans about 6,000 square feet, and includes about 1,500 square feet of showroom space and 14 selling points.

 "Our focus is on expanding access throughout the state of Florida, and providing patients a safe, reliable way to get the medication they rely on; with the uncertainty of the past several months, we have remained dedicated to patients and will continue to do so," said Trulieve CEO Kim Rivers in a statement.